 Rhonda Gordon is a Nurse Case Manager, in charge of the care for Angels Grace Hospice’s patients across the board.
 She coordinates the care of the social worker, the chaplains, nurses’ aides, and manages the physical care for the patients.

-My name’s Rhonda Gordon.
-I am a nurse case manager.
-We are basically in charge of the care for our patients across the board.
-We coordinate the care of the social worker, the chaplain, and we manage the physical care for our patients, and we also manage the, uh, nurses aides.
-It’s a team approach.
-We rely on our team members.
-We have a chaplain, we have a social worker, we have volunteers.
+It’s a team approach, relying on team members.
+They have a chaplain, a social worker, and volunteers.
 There are so many times that people come on to hospice and they’re so afraid that their families are fearful.
-They don’t know what the future holds.
-And so what we’re able to do is walk with them down that path, take the journey with them.
-We’re able to use our whole team to listen to them, to educate, and then they’re not so afraid, and they’re just so thankful.
-But it’s such a humbling experience for us.
+They don’t know what the future holds and so, what they’re able to do, is walk with them down that path, and take the journey with them.
+They’re able to use the whole team to listen to them, to educate, and then they’re not so afraid, just so thankful.
+But it’s such a humbling experience for Rhonda and her team.